lcorbasson/pdo-for-wordpress/tags/1.0.2/readme.txt

 *	consider using WP's own error handling class
 *	consider revising the prepare->execute syntax to a pure query type syntax for certain types of query
 *	separate some of the sqlite type functionality out of PDOEngine.php.
+*	consider altering the directory structure so that the majority of files can sit under the plugins directory and use the auto-updater.
+*	or write an updater plugin (is that possible if they come from different sources?)

 == Attributions ==
 Early versions of this plugin used a complete replacement for the WP abstraction layer.
 Thanks to Ulf Ninow for pointing out the value of inheritance to me and thus hugely simplifying the upkeep of the plugin.

 == Version Information ==
+Version 1.0.2 - 2008 June 29
+version control issue.  not all files were committed to svn in 1.0.1

 Version 1.0.1 - 2008 June 28
 Fixed bug where the comments did not display in Manage Comments due to the use of index hints in the mysql sql

-Version 1.0.2 - 2008 June 29
-version control issue.  not all files were committed to svn in 1.0.1